ltphuong/QA_Development_Challenge/README.md

 -	Go to folder that store souce code, open terminal and run "grade test"
 -	Report will be generated at “htmlReport” folder

-Notes: The scenario “2.
-One Call API” is failed because this is a bug.
-Please help to refer to in my bug list file (refer bug No.1).

 **Report**

 Here is feature overview page: